Knee Pain: Fat Pad Irritation or Hoffa’s Syndrome

 Differential Diagnosis Of Fat Pad

 Fat pad impingement can be mistaken as patella tendinopathy at first glance because of the location of the pain.
-The latter tends to produce localised pain on palpation of the tendon by bending the knee.
-This can be done superficially with the knee in a bent position.
+The latter tends to produce localised pain on palpation of the tendon which can be easily palpated unlike the fat pad which is located deep to either side of the patella tendon.

 Stressing the patella tendon with resistance to the quadriceps, e.g. doing a squat, reproduces pain to the tendon.
 Wearing a patella tendon band increases the pain to the fat pad but brings relief to patella tendinopathy.